Binaural Unmasking in Practical Use: Perceived Level of Phase-inverted Speech in Environmental Noise: Experiment

 We conducted an experiment to determine the effects of binaural unmasking based on interaural phase differences using experimental conditions that simulate practical scenarios.
 The language targeted in this experiment was Japanese.

 In the experiment, participants listened through headphones to an original signal (Original: $\rm{S_0}$) and a signal in anti-phasic conditions (Comparison: variations of $\rm{S_{\pi}}$), both played with an identical noise at both ears ($\rm{N_0}$).
 The initial gain of the Original signal (i.e., the gain before the volume adjustment) had been determined with the intention of creating an initial state of ``audible but difficult to hear'' through the process described in Appendix \ref{sec:initgain}.
 The participants were asked to compare the two sounds and adjust the volume of the Original until it was perceived as having the same level as the Comparison.
 In most cases, the Comparison was more audible than the Original, which means the volume of the Original needed to be increased to match the Comparison.
 If the Comparison was less audible, the volume of the Original was decreased.
-By comparing the two signal levels before and after the adjustment, we measured how much easier (or more difficult) it became to hear the speech in noise due to the phase reversal of the speech in one ear.
+By comparing the two signal levels before and after the adjustment, we measured the change in perceived level of the speech in noise resulting from the phase reversal of the speech in one ear.
 Details will be described later in Section \ref{sec:proc}.

-This experiment involved human subjects.
+This experiment involved human participants.
 Approval of all ethical and experimental procedures and protocols was granted by Sony Bioethics Committee (no. 25-R-0011).